Sergiu236/MobileApp-Referee-Manager/README.md

 # MobileApp-Referee-Manager
-Referee Manager is a simple mobile app for managing referees and their match assignments.
-The app lets referees and coordinators view profiles, add and update personal information, record past matches, and see upcoming assignments.
-It works offline so referees can update availability or match notes on their phones without an internet connection; changes are synced automatically when online.
+Referee Manager is a simple mobile app that helps sports coordinators organize referees and their match assignments easily.
+It allows users to view and edit referee details, record past games, and check upcoming matches in one place.
+The app also works offline, so information can still be viewed or updated anywhere.
+Once internet access is available, all updates are synchronized automatically.
+This saves time, reduces paperwork, and keeps referee data always up to date.
 # Referee will have the following information stored:
 -> id — Unique identifier (assigned by server).
 -> fullName — Full name shown in the list and profile.